h0uter/doorpost_detector/README.md

 ```

-## To obtain doorpost poses from pointcloud
+## To obtain doorpost poses from pointcloud and estimated door location
 ```python
 import doorpost_detector.api as dpd